millerlp/Limpet_splasher/README.md

 program.

-To get this working properly, the two library folders, RTClib and TideMontereyHarborlib must be copied into the arduino-1.x.x/libraries folder on your computer before launching the arduino.exe (arduino.app on Mac) program.
+To get this working properly, the two library folders, RTClib and TideMontereyHarborlib must be copied into the arduino-1.x.x/libraries/ folder on your computer before launching the arduino.exe (arduino.app on Mac) program.

+The program RealTimeClock_reset is provided to get the time set on a new real time clock that hasn't already been initialized.
+Read the instructions inside that arduino sketch, since it should only be uploaded and run one time, and then you must immediately load a different sketch on the Arduino to avoid reseting the time more than once (since it stores the old time from compile).